MetteHejberg/Vis_assignment1/README.md

   - The outputs in ```out``` were created with ```python src/color_histogram_comparison.py -i "image_0003.jpg"```

 ## 4. Discussion of Results
 Using the same user-defined image in both scripts makes it clear that k-nearest neighbors captures something closer to how humans judge images to be similar.
-Not only do the program choose different images to be the most similar, but they are also vastly different.
+Not only do the programs choose different images to be the most similar, but they are also vastly different.
 In general, the color histogram comparison does quite well on the ```image_0003.jpg``` however the second most similar is a completely different flower in another color than the user-defined image. k-nearest neightbors finds images of the same flower in very similar contexts and is even able to ignore the slightly different backgrounds